Emptypeas4811/Mineflayer-Projects/README.md

 # Mineflayer-Projects
-JavaScript projects made with the 'Mineflayer' library
+JavaScript projects made with the 'Mineflayer' api